petazeta/youronlineshop/README.txt

 * Installation *
 ****************

-4. Open your terminal at the source files top folder and type: npm install npm start
+Open your terminal in the source files top folder and type: npm install npm start
-5. The server is running now.
+The server is running now.
 Continue in browser as prompt tells.

 ***********
 * Support *